luciancernauteanuthinslices/Ivory/BUILD_SETUP.md

 # Build Configuration

-This document outlines the build configuration changes made to support the current Flutter environment while keeping dependencies as close as possible to their original versions.
+This document outlines the build configuration changes made to support the current Flutter environment for the Ivory app (old dependencies version) while keeping dependencies as close as possible to their original versions.

 ## Changes Made